 The Impact of Forward-Looking Metrics on Employee Decision Making

-Executive Summary — In marketing, the use of the customer lifetime value (CLV) metric encourages a focus on long-term customer relationships over short-term sales.
+Overview — In marketing, the use of the customer lifetime value (CLV) metric encourages a focus on long-term customer relationships over short-term sales.
 This paper examines a situation in which a European bank introduced CLV data to its customer-facing employees, while still maintaining the incentives linked to short-term profitability; the goal was to discover whether and how these employees would modify their mortgage sales decisions.
 Research was conducted by Pablo Casas-Arce of Universitat Pompeu Fabra, and F. Asís Martínez-Jerez and V.G.
 Narayanan of Harvard Business School.
 Key concepts include:

 - Having access to the CLV information caused bank managers to shift their focus toward more profitable client segments.